fortrabbit/blog/why-gui-not-cli.md

 ---
 author: fl
-title:      "Why a GUI and not a CLI"
-longtitle:  "Why we are building a GUI and not a CLI for a developer facing service"
+title: Why a GUI and not a CLI
 published: true
 created: 2023-08-28 09:36:38
-excerpt:    "An insight into product development at fortrabbit"
+excerpt: An insight into product development at fortrabbit
 lead: ""
-image:      "gui-not-cli.png"
+image: gui-not-cli.png
-keywords:   "startup, company culture, cli, gui"
+keywords: startup, company culture, cli, gui
+tags:
+  - chronicles
 ---

 We are currently working on a new version of our PHP hosting platform.
 Early in the process we asked ourselves: How will our clients want to interact with our services?